-- An interface for power, communications, and other signals - An antenna or signal generator - A quality coaxial cable (and interconnect adapter cable as necessary) - Data communications equipment capable of serial communications - A serial cable (if not included with the receiver) - A power supply - A power cable (if not included with the receiver)
+- An interface for power, communications, and other signals - An antenna or signal generator - A 10 MHz external oscillator and connector cable - A quality coaxial cable (and interconnect adapter cable as necessary) - Data communications equipment capable of serial communications - A serial cable (if not included with the receiver) - A power supply - A power cable (if not included with the receiver)

-CAUTION: When the EuroPak-15a receiver is installed in a permanent location, such as in a building, it should be protected by a lightening protection device according to local building codes.
-See also Warranty Policy on Page 13.
+CAUTION: When the EuroPak-15ab receiver is installed in a permanent location, such as in a building, it should be protected by a lightening protection device according to local building codes.
+See also the Notices on Page 10 and Warranty Policy on Page 16.